slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Art is the elimination of the unnecessary."
 -- Pablo Picasso*

 > *"If you create it for yourself, it’s art.
-If you create it for others, it’s business."
+If you create it for others, it’s business." (...)
+"Art extracts the timeless from the temporary."
 -- Naval Ravikant*

 > *"Art should comfort the disturbed and disturb the confortable."